rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

 10. Once the process is completed, press "Show in Explorer", or the hotkey ```Ctrl + Shift + D``` to view the files of your repository in Explorer<br><br>
 11. Select the files you want to change and open with the editor of your choice normally([Notepad++](https://notepad-plus-plus.org/) is a good recommentation)<br><br>
 12. Once you saved the changes you made, Github Desktop will display the changes on its window for you to review.
 If you found everything to be satisfactory, then press "commit to main"<br><br>
-13. Afterward, if you are satisfied with what you've changed, press "Push Origin"
+13. Afterward, if you are satisfied with what you've changed, press "Push Origin"<br><br>
+14. Nagivate to your browser and click the forked repo in your account, and press "Contribute", then press "Open pull request".<br><br>
+15. Add a title and/or description to your pull request, then press "Create pull request".